qbead/qbeadWebsite/content/main/team.md

 telescopes, and flying drones to measure these radio telescopes.
 This is all with the goal of understanding “Dark Energy”, which is this mysterious form of energy in the universe that is causing it to expand in an accelerating way.
-She also enjoy hiking, playing the flute, taking photos, SWE outreach, and hanging with her dog Cary.
+She also enjoys hiking, playing the flute, taking photos, SWE outreach, and hanging with her dog Cary.
 </div>
 </div>